What help can you get if you can’t pay your important bills and debts?

 - Some councils have extra help with Council Tax, in addition to Council Tax Support.
 This may be called something like Discretionary Council Tax Support Hardship Payment.

-- Councils will have an Emergency Support Scheme.
-This may give out vouchers for food or fuel rather than cash.
+- Councils have been given more money for a Household Support Scheme from April 2022.
+They may also have an Emergency Support Scheme that often gives out vouchers for food or fuel rather than cash.

 Your local Citizens Advice can say if you may be able to get one of these payments and help you apply.